 Ockerse’s involvement in graphic design education began at Indiana University (1967-71), where he served as an assistant professor teaching undergraduate and graduate students.
 During this transformative period his students provoked him to radically rethink education, the practice of design and the world of art.
 He became deeply involved in the growing 1960s activities of concrete poetry, Fluxus, mail art, happenings, book arts and other “intermedia” arts (op. cit.
 Dick Higgins) – all seeking to erase conventional boundaries and merge the arts.
 This made him realize the importance of the human factor at the very heart of design and that all design is truly a matter of human “interface design” (a term the computing industry subsequently hijacked), which means to design for the user, creating something worth experiencing for both practical and inspirational purposes.

-Ockerse now continues the pleasure of teaching full-time, offering courses such as Concrete Books, Open Re/Search, TexTperiment/TexTperience and Design as Contemplative Practice.
-The latter course reflects his evolving pedagogical and practical directions.
+More recently Ockerse taught courses such as Concrete Books, Open Re/Search, TexTperiment/TexTperience and Design as Contemplative Practice.
+The latter course reflected his evolving pedagogical and practical directions.
 To quote his 2006 lecture at Hong Ik University, Korea: “I view design not merely as ‘making’– rather, as ‘making appear.’
 My interests are in attending to a process that can generate visual design required to help bring about relationships.
 This embraces the growing paradigm shift from the reductive to the holistic.
 In this shift relationships are contextually sensitive and able to integrate the dynamic networks of mind, form, sensibility and spirit with life and nature’s energies.
 Similarly, my quest in education seeks to offer what will truly sustain students in life: processes to help cultivate their intelligence so as to become truly integrated individuals in order to deal with life as a whole.
 For design/art education this means a shift from technical, skill-oriented, analytical (intellectual) tendencies toward ways that deepen awareness for how user experiences can serve practical needs but also draw out the poetry of life we are all so intimately part of.”